I am flying.

 – EXPERIMENT #2: Write about how your way is just right for you.

 Don’t laugh at this quick hit visualization exercise.
-Daydream to continually initiate the remake of this created place.
+You must daydream to continually initiate the remake of your created space.

 This is possible.
 Test it.
 Everyday.